Ian Gallagher: Character biography

 Mickey finds Ian passed out at another bar, Fairy Tails, and brings him to the Milkovich home.
-After Mickey's wife Svetlana threatens him, Ian moves back home.
+After Svetlana, Mickey's wife, threatens him, Ian moves back home.
 Mickey and Ian launch a criminal enterprise, robbing closeted gay men and threatening to out them if they report the crime.
-Following his manic behavior throughout the season, Ian ends up laid up in bed in a deep depression, worrying his family that he has inherited Monica's bipolar disorder.
-Mickey insists that he can take care of him, but Ian runs away with Mickey and Svetlana's baby, leading to his arrest and ultimately to him being voluntarily committed.
-He's released after 72 hours but refuses to take his medication until he almost hurts Debbie because of his psychosis.
-Mickey accompanies him to the clinic, where Ian gets new medication, which he starts to take.
-He claims the medication makes him feel numb and gets into a fight with Mickey about Mickey being too caring.
-Later that night, Ian is arrested by the military police, which was called by Sammi (Frank's oldest daughter).
-He is later released after they discover his condition, and he returns home to break up with Mickey, who is promptly chased by Sammi, who wants to kill him as revenge.
+Following his manic behavior throughout the season, Ian is laid up in bed in a deep depression, worrying his family that he has inherited his mother Monica's bipolar disorder.
+Mickey insists that he can take care of him, but Ian runs away with Mickey and Svetlana's baby, leading to his arrest.
+He than voluntarily commits himself to a psychiatric hospital.
+He's released after 72 hour, but refuses to take his medication until he almost hurts Debbie because of his psychosis.
+Mickey accompanies him to the clinic where Ian gets new medication, which he starts to take.
+He claims the medication makes him feel numb and gets into a physical confrontation with Mickey brought on by guilt and embarrassment that Mickey needs to care for him.
+Later that night, Ian is arrested by the military, which was called by Sammi (Frank's oldest daughter).
+He is later released after they discover his condition.
+He returns home to break up with Mickey, who is promptly chased by Sammi, who wants to kill him as revenge.

 During Season 6, he visits Mickey in prison and falsely promises to wait for him.
 He begins a job as a volunteer fireman after he saves a woman from a burning car, though he needs to be saved too.
-Ian later finds the fireman who saved him, Caleb, and flirts with him; however, Caleb is different from his previous partners in that he wants a real date, and Ian begins his first real relationship.
-Ian also gets a job as a paramedic and threatens legal matters when they nearly refuse him for his condition, though they enjoy his company.
+Ian later finds Caleb, the fireman who saved him, and flirts with him.
+However, Caleb is different from Ian's previous partners because he wants something real, leading Ian into his first real relationship.
+Ian also gets a job as an EMT and threatens legal action when they consider firing him due to his condition.
 Much later, he and Caleb confide personal secrets and establish trust in one another.
 In the finale, he joins everyone (except Lip, Fiona, and Liam) in throwing Frank off a bridge when he ruins Fiona's wedding.